Rappahannock County, Virginia: History

 Recovery from the war was slow, but times were becoming more prosperous by the 1890s.
 The county remained primarily rural and agricultural.
 Apples became an important cash crop.
 Rappahannock County moved into the 20th century with the introduction of telephones, electricity, automobiles, improved roads, high school education, and a local newspaper.
 A jitney company was created in 1916 to provide public transportation, followed by other bus lines in the 1920s and 1930s.
 In the mid-1920s, the Commonwealth of Virginia began actions to acquire land to establish Shenandoah National Park, either by purchase from willing owners or by condemnation and purchase.
 About 32,000 acres of Rappahannock County land was conveyed to the federal government for the Park, displacing multiple families.
 A memorial with the surnames of those who lived in the Rappahannock County portion of the Park was constructed along Route 211 in 2019.
 Two resettlement areas were established in the county, one near the town of Washington and the other near the village of Flint Hill.
-During the Depression years of the 1930s, the county benefitted from President Franklin Roosevelt's New Deal programs.
+During the Depression years of the 1930s, the county benefited from President Franklin Roosevelt's New Deal programs.
 Construction of Skyline Drive in Shenandoah National Park began in 1931 through the Civilian Conservation Corps (CCC), and several of their camps were established at Beech Spring on Route 211 west of Sperryville and north and south of Thornton's Gap at the top of the Blue Ridge.
 These provided work for local men and a market for farmers for produce, meat, milk, and eggs to feed the corpsmen.

-The opening of Shenandoah National Park brought substantial tourism business to the county in the 1930s, aided by inexpensive automobile transportation and by the Commonwealth of Virginia taking over maintenance of all primary and secondary roads in the county.
-The area became replete with gasoline stations, roadside businesses, lunchrooms, restaurants, and motels.
-Many private homes took in overnight lodgers.
-In the 1970s, there was an influx of young adults into the county who were seeking a rural lifestyle and who brought with them their skills and talents as artists, artisans, musicians, carpenters, and other craftsmen.
-They blended with the rural residents who already lived in the county, often for many generations, which fostered the community of diverse individuals who live in the county today.
-Rappahannock County continues to cater to tourists and locals alike, with chic restaurants, bars, artisan shops, artist studios, bed and breakfast accommodations, and antique stores.
-However, the county remains primarily rural, agricultural, and undeveloped, in large part due to tight governmental control of land zoning and restrictions on subdivision.